dpa99c/cordova-plugin-request-location-accuracy/README.md

 # Usage

-The plugin is exposed via the `cordova.plugin.locationAccuracy` object and provides a single function:
+The plugin is exposed via the `cordova.plugins.locationAccuracy` object and provides a single function:

-    `cordova.plugin.locationAccuracy.request(successCallback, errorCallback, accuracy)`
+    `cordova.plugins.locationAccuracy.request(successCallback, errorCallback, accuracy)`

 ## Parameters